Reggio Emilia Inspired Preschool & Kindergarten

 King School, CT

-When young learners see education as a place to experiment, create, construct, and connect, they develop a more expansive mindset about what school can offer them.
+At King, curiosity leads to exploration, and exploration leads to a mastery of foundational skills in all areas of our curriculum.
+Our youngest students see education as a way to experiment, create, construct, and connect.
+In the process, they develop a more expansive mindset.
 They experience education as a path of discovery, understanding, wonder, and joy.

 What is Reggio Emilia?